IM-MC/TennisRun/README.md

 # TennisRun
-[Ongoing] 2D infinite scrolling game made using Java and the libGDX framework.
+[On-going] 2D infinite scrolling game made using Java and the libGDX framework.